flux-framework/rfc/spec_21.rst

 The following keys are REQUIRED in the event context object:

-priority
+urgency
-   (integer) Initial administrative priority in the range of 0-31.
+   (integer) Initial urgency in the range of 0-31.

 userid
    (integer) Authenticated user ID of submitter.